 The Irish Rover è una canzone popolare nella cultura della musica tradizionale e la più conosciuta all’estero, tanto da spingere diversi artisti a cantarla.

 La melodia di The Irish Rover col tempo è rimasta sempre la stessa, mentre numerosi musicisti si sono dilettati ad apportare delle modifiche ai testi.
 Risalente al 1966, il brano è attribuito al compositore e arrangiatore JM Crofts.

-The Irish Rover
+The Irish Rover dal vivo

 Il testo racconta di una nave gigantesca con diversi alberi madre, vele colorate e vari tipi di carichi a bordo.
 Si salpa dalla baia di Cork, in direzione della città di New York, negli Usa.
 Ad un certo punto però, il viaggio diventa disastroso, tanto che i marinai perdono di vista la rotta per via della nebbia.

 Così, ad un certo punto l’imbarcazione finisce contro una roccia.
 La nave affonda con la maggior parte dell’equipaggio, mentre il cantante si salva: è l’unico sopravvissuto e lo rivela nell’ultima riga del brano.